gsierrar/primer_design/README.md

 # primer_design
-This is a repository for the really quick design of gene primers for qPCR and RTQPCR to target genes important for the acylsugar pathway
+This is a repository for a really quick design of gene primers for qPCR and RTQPCR to target genes important for the acylsugar pathway

 I used Primer_blast (https://www.ncbi.nlm.nih.gov/tools/primer-blast/index.cgi?GROUP_TARGET=on) with the next parameters:
 -PCR size product: 600 to 800